automenta/senars2b/USER_GUIDE.md

     - Check the web interface for connection status indicators

 2. **No results from input processing**
-    - Try rephrasing your input to be more explicit about uncertainty
+    - Try rephrasing your input to be more explicit
-    - Make sure your input contains clear statements, questions, or commands with uncertainty considerations
+    - Make sure your input contains clear statements or questions
     - Check that the system is properly started
     - Use the `help` command in CLI or check the Help tab in the web interface

 3. **Performance issues**
     - Monitor agenda size with the status command
-    - Consider reducing the number of concurrent workers if system is overloaded
     - Check system status tab in web interface for real-time statistics

 4. **Web interface not loading**